Collecting personal data

 ClickView will be the primary recipient of your personal data.

-We will comply with our obligations under the GDPR with respect to the technical and organisational security measures required to protect your personal data.
+We will comply with our obligations under the GDPR and Data Protection Act 2018 with respect to the technical and organisational security measures required to protect your personal data.

-We may also disclose your personal data to third party sub-processors, including: Salesforce, Marketo, Xero, Microsoft Corporation and Keen.io, for the Purposes above.
-We will comply with our GDPR obligations when engaging sub-processors and we will ensure that all sub-processors comply with their GDPR obligations.
+We may also disclose your personal data to third party sub-processors, including: Salesforce, Xero, Microsoft Corporation, Amazon Web Services, Google and Keen.io, for the Purposes above.
+We will comply with our GDPR and Data Protection Act 2018 obligations when engaging sub-processors and we will ensure that all sub-processors comply with their GDPR and Data Protection Act 2018 obligations.

 These recipients of your personal data may be located in countries in which the privacy or data protection laws differ from those of the European Union.
-In relation to recipients in:
+In relation to recipients in Australia and the United States, appropriate or suitable safeguards over your personal data have been put in place by virtue of standard data protection contract clauses approved by the European Commission.

 How long we keep your personal data